 5. DoNotPay automatically generates the official report and sends it on your behalf.
 Once the case is investigated, the IRS will contact you about cash rewards.

 Also, note that DoNotPay offers all users the option to remain anonymous, and the product works in the UK, where the filing of such a report is to the HMRC rather than the IRS.
 DoNotPay helps people report fraud all across the country from New York to California.

 Use DoNotPay to Report Personal Income Tax Fraud in Arkansas

 The decision on the next course of action after suspecting a business or individual within Arkansas of neglecting their duty to pay taxes depends on you.
 Remember that the IRS has ways to help you if you decide to report such suspicions.
-You can learn more by signing up with DoNotPay today.
+You can learn more by with DoNotPay today.